hasura/3factor/realtime-graphql.md

 The biggest benefit of GraphQL is the order of magnitude improvement in developer experience for the frontend.
 This directly translates to higher feature velocity for the app.
 Few of the reasons why this is possible:

-1. With all the APIs available for introspection alongwith the ability to ask for precisely the data that one needs, GraphQL helps in massively accelerating frontend development.
+1. With all the APIs available for introspection along with the ability to ask for precisely the data that one needs, GraphQL helps in massively accelerating frontend development.

 2. GraphQL APIs are strongly-typed and hence enjoy all the benefits of strong types for e.g. type validation, auto-generating mock data, guranteed response structure and more.